james-stevens/auto-skew-elle/api.md

           "eow_spot_value_id": 23864483,
           ":rowid:": 2
         }
+      ]
     }
-    }

 Now the `ticker` column has been replaced by the corresponding object from the `tickers` table.
-The pseudo column `:join:`, in the joined data, tells you which column in the foreign table had been used to make the join.
+The pseudo column `:join:`, in the atached object, tells you which column in the foreign table had been used to make the join.

-NOTE: this now means that the value of the `ticker` must be addressed as `data.trades[i].ticker.ticker`, instead of just `data.trades[i].ticker` had there been no join.
+NOTE: this now means to get the value of the `ticker`, you must be addresses it as `data.trades[i].ticker.ticker`, instead of just
+`data.trades[i].ticker` had there been no join.